Free temporary Thailand phone number to receive SMS online (+66)

 The flow is simple and takes under a minute.
 Here is the full path from pick to code.

-When to switch to a paid line
+When to switch to a paid number

-A shared line falls short when:
+A shared number falls short when:

 A private Thailand number for $1